-If you plan to have a child or adopt, find out about time off for this.
+If you plan to have a child or adopt, find out about time off for this milestone.
 What is the policy for maternity or paternity leave?

 Dental and Vision

-These are less common offering but be sure to find out if they offered and the details.
+These are less common benefits but be sure to find out if they are offered and the details.
 If you have someone in your family you anticipate getting glasses or braces, this becomes even more important.